Irv Rubin: 2001 conspiracy charges

 On December 12, 2001, Rubin and Earl Krugel, a member of the JDL, were charged with conspiracy to bomb private and government property.
 The two allegedly were caught in the act of planning bomb attacks against the King Fahd Mosque in Culver City, California, and on the office of U.S. Representative Darrell Issa (R-CA), who is a Christian of Lebanese and Czech descent.
-The two were arrested as part of a sting operation after an FBI informant named Danny Gillis delivered explosives to Krugel's home in L.A.
+The two were arrested as part of a sting operation after an FBI informant named Danny Gillis delivered explosives to Krugel's home in Los Angeles.

 The JDL claims that Danny Gillis struck a deal with the FBI to neutralize the JDL by infiltrating the organization and by arranging criminal charges of its leadership.
 However, according to the Jewish Journal of Los Angeles, Gillis was a former JDL member who joined the organization due to conflicts with white skinheads.
 According to journalist David Sheen, Rubin via his attorney Mark Werksman, offered one of Rubin's disgruntled criminal associates "Moshe V" $50,000 to kill Gillis.

 On February 4, 2003, Earl Krugel, Rubin's first lieutenant, pleaded guilty to conspiracy charges stemming from the plot.
 This plea was later withdrawn by the presiding Judge, and he was charged with additional crimes which, if convicted, could result in a 55-year imprisonment in a federal penitentiary.
 The plea bargain was apparently reinstated in late September 2005, and the 62-year-old Krugel was sentenced to 20 years in federal detention, after an initial plea agreement based on his revealing the names of those involved in the Alex Odeh bomb plot was withdrawn.
 On November 4, 2005, he was killed after being transferred to a Phoenix federal prison.
 Another inmate struck Krugel on the head from behind with a cement block.

-Death in prison
+Suicide in prison

-In November 2002, while imprisoned at the Metropolitan Detention Center in Los Angeles awaiting trial, Rubin cut his own throat and then jumped off an 18-20 ft balcony.
+In November 2002, while imprisoned at the Metropolitan Detention Center in Los Angeles awaiting trial, Rubin allegedly cut his own throat and then jumped off an 18-20 ft balcony.
 He had been threatening suicide in the days before.
 The injuries from the fall resulted in his death at Los Angeles County General Hospital several days later.

 Rubin's wife demanded an investigation.
 Defense attorney Mark Werksman said that Rubin had been despondent for months, losing 40 lb, and that the pressure of an upcoming trial "may have pushed him over the top."
 The Rubin family launched a wrongful death suit against the government.
-While in BOP custody, Rubin was given BOP# 20965-112.